linux-wireless/docs/source/en/users/devices/pci.rst

    ; ExpressCard  :

 The hot-pluggable version of PCI Express.
-Note that Express\ ````\ Cards can be USB as well, in which case they won't be listed here.
+Note that ExpressCards can be USB as well, in which case they won't be listed here.

 Device list
 ~~~~~~~~~~~